gehara/PipeMaster/hABC_manual.md

 14 P_diploli        rnorm 1e-08 1.5e-09  601     166        0.25
 ```

+You can create all prior tables using Excel, Libre office or a text editor.
+They can also be created within R and saved as a text file.
+If you use Excel you should save the table as text.
+To read the table in R you should use the read.table function.
+Your .txt file should be in your working directory or you should specify the path to your table.

+> Ne_prior <- read.table("myNepriortable.txt", header = T, sep = "\t")

+or

+> Ne_prior <- read.table("path/myNepriortable.txt", header = T, sep = "\t")

-## 2) Hierarchical model simulation
+### 2) Hierarchical model simulation

-After setting up the inputs one can run simulations using two functions: sim.coexp and sim.coexpPT.
+After setting up the inputs you can run simulations using two functions: sim.coexp and sim.coexpPT.
 The sim.coexp function simulates the implementation of Chan et al 2014, Chan et al with threshold and the narow coexpantion time used in Gehara et al 2017.
 Explanations about the specifics of each implementation can be found in Gehara et al 2017.
 The sim.coexpPT simulates the partitioned time model used in Gehara et al 2017.
 Here is a link to the paper: https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14239

-To simulate data run:
+To simulate data used in Gehara et al 2017 run:

 > library(PipeMaster)